Chieh-Han/Lung-MRI-Registration-with-ML-methods/readME.md

 ### Final Scores

-- We see here that using NCC loss yields the highest SSIM score for registered image while having the best diffeomophism base on the Jacobian Test.
+- We see here that using NCC loss yields the highest SSIM score for registered image while having the best diffeomorphism based on the Jacobian Test.

 <div align="center">
   <img src="./Images/FINAL_score.png" alt="Final_Scores" />
   <br>
-  Performance of each methods
+  Performance of each method
 </div>

 ### Decision Making